SNES, N64 & GBA Soundfonts

 Here's some SNES soundfonts I've ripped from various games.
 The demo tracks I've written only use sounds from the corresponding soundfont, hopefully giving a taste of what it sounds like.

-Battlemaniacs Soundfont // Battletoads and Double Dragon Soundfont - Two-pack!
-The two SNES Battletoad soundtracks were written by the inimitable David Wise of Donkey Kong Country fame, and I even recognize a few instruments from DKC in these.
-But the draw here's certainly all of the sweet rock instruments -- lots of power chords and drums that cut through.
-Rockin'!
+Battlemaniacs Soundfont // Battletoads and Double Dragon Soundfont - Two-for-one!
+The two SNES Battletoad soundtracks were written by David Wise of Donkey Kong Country fame, and I even recognize a few instruments from DKC in these.
+But the draw here's certainly all of the sweet rock instruments -- lots of power chords and drums that cut through!

-Kirby Super Star Soundfont - Love this game.
+Kirby Super Star Soundfont - Love this game!!
 Lots of cute, fun, vibrant instruments here.
 I especially like the synthy instruments and the snappy percussion.
-And of course, if you need panflutes Kirby's always got ya covered.
+And of course, if you need panflutes...
+Kirby's got you covered.

-Magical Drop Soundfont - Tiny and cute is the best way to describe it.
-The glockenspiel and toy piano are exquisite, and I really like the strings in this game.
-There's almost no percussion save for a solitary snare drum patch, but these soundfonts are meant to be mixed and matched, so it's no big deal.
+Magical Drop Soundfont - Tiny and cute!
+The glockenspiel and toy piano are wonderful, and I really like the strings in this game.
+There's almost no percussion save for a snare drum, but these soundfonts are meant to be mixed and matched, so it's no big deal.

 Pilotwings Soundfont - One of those tiny soundfonts again, this time with twelve instruments.
-Expertly used by Soyo Oka in the original game, all of the leads are really smooth sounding and primed for melodic riffing, and the minimalistic set of percussion instruments help round things out.
-Also, how about that vocal sample in there?
-Have fun with that one!
+Expertly used by Soyo Oka in the original game, all of the leads are really smoooooth sounding, and primed for melodic riffing, and the minimalistic set of percussion instruments help round things out.
+Also, there's a vocal sample in there?

 I've also ripped some N64 soundfonts.
 They tend to have more instruments per game, as well as having no real restriction on sample size or polyphony.
 Add to that the fact that most instruments are actually multisampled, it's no surprise the sound of the N64 is much different from the SNES.

 Kirby 64 Soundfont - Some of the best music on the system, there's a lot of fun instruments here.
 My personal favorite is probably the accordion!
-Or maybe the array of synths.
+Or maybe the array of synths?
+Lovely sounds everywhere!